 In the next dialog (figure 6.5), the several parameters can be specified:

 - Use existing labels to guide binning may be used to improve binning quality and speed.
-For read mapping inputs, (Assembly ID) labels assigned to reads are used, while for sequence list inputs the labels assigned to the contigs are used.
+For read mapping inputs, labels assigned to the reads by the Bin Pangenomes by Taxonomy are used, while for sequence list inputs the Assembly ID labels assigned to the contigs are used.

 - Minimum contig length specifies the minimal length for contigs to be considered (should be at least 1000 to obtain decent bin qualities